School of Journalism & Mass Communications

 Nonresidence Study Before the Last 30 Hours

 Before the last 30 hours required for the degree, students may, under certain conditions, take courses at other institutions and transfer the credit to KU.
-Before enrolling in a nonresidence course, check on how your courses will transfer to KU or complete KU’s standard form, Request for Tentative Evaluation of Transfer Credit, in your dean’s office or student services office or in College Advising and Student Services for students in the College.
-After completing the course work, you must request that an official transcript be sent to the Office of Admissions, KU Visitor Center, 1502 Iowa St., Lawrence, KS 66044-7576, 785-864-3911.
-For transcripts to be official, they must be mailed from the college or university directly to KU.
+Before enrolling in a nonresidence course, check on how your courses will transfer to KU.
+After completing the coursework, you must request that an official transcript be sent to the Office of Admissions,1502 Building, 1502 Iowa Street, Lawrence, KS 66045, 785-864-3911.
+For transcripts to be official, they must be sent from the college or university directly to KU.
 Faxed transcripts are not accepted for posting of transfer credit.

 Nonresidence credit includes all credits from another college or university taken after initial enrollment at KU, military service courses, and other undergraduate course work not formally offered in the Schedule of Classes.